martavp/pypsa-in-sophia/README.md

 > ./snakemake_cluster --jobs 5 prepare_sector_networks

-This command would only run all scripts required to `prepare_sector_networks` and the `prepare_sector_networks` rule itself.
 You can take a look at the `SNAKEFILE` where all the rules are defined.
 For more information about how SNAKEMAKE works take a look at the [documentation](https://snakemake.readthedocs.io/en/stable/).

 ## E. Typical Errors and options to make your life easier

 Here are some solutions to errors that you may encounter when working with PyPSA-Eur on SOPHIA.

+This section is copypasted from [pypsa-in-prime](https://github.com/martavp/pypsa-in-prime) and not updated yet.

 #### VS Code

-***VS Code must be installed on your local computer, not on the cluster***
+VS Code must be installed on your local computer, not on the cluster

 [Visual Studio Code](https://code.visualstudio.com/) is a handy tool when working on the cluster.
 It allows you to have your file explorer, [python editor](https://code.visualstudio.com/docs/python/python-tutorial), and terminal in one window.
 Install the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect with PRIME.